 The intention is to offer online learning, collaboration and more to facilitate application of Rainfall to Groundwater principles to Groundwater Sustainability Plans.
 But some early supporters/ participants are needed to help get learning programs and books to you ASAP.

-Please check out the Rainfall to Groundwater GoFundMe page and the GoFundMe Reward Matrix on this site with the details to learn how you can get early adopter/ advance purchase discounts on four of the five courses outlined to date under Learn, Apply, along with other crowdfunding incentives.
+Please check out the Rainfall to Groundwater Course Pre-Enroll & Sponsorship Order page to learn how you can get early adopter discounts on four of the five courses outlined to date under Learn, Apply, along with other crowdfunding incentives.

 Verna Jigour, PhD